-Target Housing - any housing constructed prior to 1978, except housing for the elderly or persons with disabilities or any 0-bedroom dwelling (unless a child of less than 6 years of age or use of lead-based paint prior to 1978, HUD may designate an earlier date.
-Note: The Consolidated Appropriations Act, 2017 revised the definition of target housing to include any 0bedroom dwelling in which a child who is less than 6 years of age resides or is expected to reside.
+Target Housing - any housing constructed prior to 1978, except housing for the elderly or persons with disabilities or any 0-bedroom dwelling (unless a child of less than 6 years of age resides or is expected to reside in such housing).
+In the case of jurisdictions which banned the sale or use of lead-based paint prior to 1978, HUD may designate an earlier date.
+Note: The Consolidated Appropriations Act, 2017 revised the definition of target housing to include any 0-bedroom dwelling in which a child who is less than 6 years of age resides or is expected to reside.
 This guidance reflects that change.